Dear readers of ADxS.org, please forgive the disruption.

 • Depending on the subtype, there are different changes in the stress systems.

-• ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an exaggerated endocrine stress response.
-The excessive increase of noradrenaline during stress leads to a shutdown of the PFC (blackouts, inability to make decisions) while the excessive cortisol stress response leads to a too frequent shutdown of the HPA axis and to a TH1/TH2 shift of the immune system: less inflammation, more foreign body fighting (allergies).
+• ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an excessive endocrine stress response.
+The excessive increase in noradrenaline during stress leads to a shutdown of the PFC (blackouts, inability to make decisions), while the excessive cortisol stress response leads to a too frequent shutdown of the HPA axis and to a TH1/TH2 shift of the immune system: less inflammation, more fight against foreign bodies (allergies).

-• ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which slightly elevated norepinephrine causes only activation but not shutdown of the PFC.
-Because cortisol down-regulates stress systems again at the end of its action, an insufficiently elevated cortisol stress response does not trigger sufficient re-shutdown of the HPA axis, leaving it trapped in the stress endurance state and causing permanent internal agitation and inability to recover.
+• ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which a slightly elevated noradrenaline level only causes activation but not deactivation of the PFC.
+As cortisol downregulates the stress systems again at the end of its effect, an insufficient cortisol stress response does not trigger a sufficient deactivation of the HPA axis, so that it remains trapped in the stress duration state and causes permanent inner restlessness and inability to recover.

-• In our view, the different subtypes represent different stress phenotypes, i.e. typical patterns of commonly occurring stress symptoms that most closely match the respective personality profile of the affected person.
-ADHD-HI tends to externalize stress, while ADHD-I tends to internalize it.
+• In our opinion, the different subtypes represent different stress phenotypes, i.e. typical patterns of common stress symptoms that most closely match the personality profile of the person affected.
+ADHD-HI tends to externalize stress (externalized), while ADHD-I tends to internalize it (internalized).

-• In a completely stimulus-poor environment (2 weeks in a mountain hut without internet and electronic devices) many (but probably not all) symptoms of ADHD disappear, but return immediately unchanged already with quite normal stress in quite normal everyday life.
+• In a completely low-stimulus environment (2 weeks in a mountain hut without internet and electronic devices), many (but probably not all) symptoms of ADHD disappear, but immediately return unchanged under normal stress in everyday life.

-• There are likely to be other patterns of different stress system imbalances, but these have not yet been explored.
+• There are probably other patterns of different stress system imbalances that have not yet been researched.

-For more on this (including sources), see The subtypes of ADHD: ADHD-HI, ADHD-I, SCT, et al as well as ⇒ The HPA axis / stress regulation axis
+More on this (including sources) at The subtypes of ADHD: ADHD-HI, ADHD-I, SCT and others and ⇒ The HPA axis / stress regulation axis

-ADHD is pathological not because attention is altered in this way, but because it is so altered without an adequate stressor.
+ADHD is not pathological because attention is altered in this way, but because it is altered in this way without an adequate stressor being present.

-• In our view, all ADHD symptoms are symptoms of stress.
+• In our opinion, all ADHD symptoms are stress symptoms.
 ADHD symptoms are stress symptoms Conversely, not all stress symptoms are ADHD symptoms.

 This does not mean that ADHD symptoms have to be triggered by acute stress.
 Especially in ADHD, they typically are not.
-As explained earlier, acute stress causes an increase in phasic DA and NE in the PFC and striatum, whereas ADHD and certain chronic stresses cause a decrease in phasic and tonic DA and NE in the PFC and striatum.
-Nevertheless, the symptoms caused by these are almost the same.
-This is because both too high and too low neurotransmitter levels in these brain regions cause almost identical, or at least very similar, symptoms: the signals that these neurotransmitters should mediate are altered.
-This alteration occurs when neurotransmitter levels are not optimal, i.e., when they are too high as well as when they are too low.
-If the symptoms are mediated by the neurotransmitter changes in PFC and striatum that are typical in stress, it would be conceivable that there is an entity that initiates these changes in stress.
-In the absence of an adequate acute stressor in ADHD, it would be conceivable that this instance mediates stress in ADHD without being appropriate.
+As explained earlier, acute stress causes an increase in phasic DA and NE in the PFC and striatum, while ADHD and certain chronic stresses cause a decrease in phasic and tonic DA and NE in the PFC and striatum.
+Nevertheless, the symptoms caused by these conditions are almost the same.
+This is because both too high and too low neurotransmitter levels in these brain regions cause almost identical or at least very similar symptoms: the signals that these neurotransmitters should convey are altered.
+This change occurs when neurotransmitter levels are not optimal, i.e. when they are too high or too low.
+If the symptoms are mediated by the neurotransmitter changes in the PFC and striatum that are typical during stress, it is conceivable that there is an instance that initiates these changes during stress.
+Since there is no adequate acute stressor in ADHD, it is conceivable that this entity mediates stress in ADHD without this being appropriate.

 We have mentioned the Spontaneous(ly) hypertensive rat (SHR).
-Their genes (clearly defined and not epigenetically altered toward stress sensitivity by environmental influences) cause changes in the HPA axis that mediate ADHD symptoms, and ADHD symptoms (but also hypertension) are remediable in them by dexamethasone.
+Their genes (clearly defined and not epigenetically altered by environmental influences in the direction of stress sensitivity) cause changes in the HPA axis, which mediate ADHD symptoms.
+The ADHD symptoms (but also the high blood pressure) can be remedied in SHR by dexamethasone, which as a selective glucocorticoid receptor agonist switches off the HPA axis.

-Further, stress symptoms are not an end in themselves.
+Furthermore, stress symptoms are not an end in themselves.
 They have a benefit.
 We call this the stress benefit.
-Stress benefit is the advantage an individual has in an actual life-threatening situation if he or she responds as conveyed by the stress symptom.
+Stress benefit is the advantage that an individual has in an actual life-threatening situation if they react in the way that the stress symptom conveys.

-• For example, the DRD4-7R gene variant commonly involved in ADHD is only 40000 to 50000 years old, which results in a much less sensitive D4 dopamine receptor (which is inhibitory, so in DRD4-7R the inhibition of the brain region is reduced).
-Now DRD4-7R is much more common today than a normal hereditary distribution would suggest.
-From this, evolutionary biology concludes that it must be an unusually successful gene.
-From this, one might conclude that the traits conferred by DRD4-7R are advantageous.
-However, these advantages could depend on the circumstances: in acute stress (much DA), the inhibition of the brain region in question is increased due to a higher inhibitory effect of D4 receptors.
-In chronic stress (little DA), inhibition is reduced.
+• For example, the DRD4-7R gene variant frequently involved in ADHD is only 40,000 to 50,000 years old, which causes a much less sensitive D4 dopamine receptor (which has an inhibitory effect, so that the inhibition of the brain region is reduced in DRD4-7R).
+DRD4-7R is now much more common than a normal hereditary distribution would suggest.
+Evolutionary biology concludes from this that it must be an unusually successful gene.
+This could lead to the conclusion that the traits conferred by DRD4-7R are advantageous.
+However, these benefits might depend on the circumstances: during acute stress (high DA), the inhibition of the brain region in question is increased due to a higher inhibitory effect of D4 receptors.
+In chronic stress (low DA), inhibition is reduced.
 Over the last 50,000 years, individuals with this change appear to have survived more successfully.
-Whether this is still true for the last 5,000 to 10,000 years since sedentarization and especially for the last hundreds of years since industrialization and office work is an open question.
+Whether this is still true for the last 5,000 to 10,000 years since sedentarization and especially for the last hundreds of years since industrialization and office work remains to be seen.

-• A study of 2,307 subjects found correlations between ADHD and neurophysiological biomarkers of stress.11
+• A study of 2,307 test subjects found correlations between ADHD and neurophysiological biomarkers for stress.12

-• Meta-analyses on childhood biochemical studies found a significant correlation of ADHD with peripheral biomarkers associated with monoaminergic pathways and the HPA axis.12
+• Meta-analyses of biochemical studies in childhood found a significant correlation of ADHD with peripheral biomarkers associated with monoaminergic pathways and the HPA axis.13

 While ADHD could (according to our hypothesis - also) be a stress regulation disorder, not every stress regulation disorder is ADHD.
-Stress systems are also overreactive in other mental disorders, e.g., depression or PTSD.
-For example, PTSD is characterized by increased levels of norepinephrine in the PFC, whereas norepinephrine is decreased in the PFC in ADHD.
-In epilepsy, stress increases the likelihood of seizures.1314
+The stress systems are also overreactive in other mental disorders, e.g. depression or PTSD.
+PTSD, for example, is characterized by increased noradrenaline levels in the PFC, while noradrenaline is reduced in the PFC in ADHD.
+In epilepsy, stress increases the likelihood of seizures.1415

-ADHD shows a very general activation / deactivation of the stress systems, whereby all ADHD symptoms would still be functional stress symptoms if they were the reaction to an adequate stressor (which, however, does not exist in ADHD).
-In contrast, in the case of e.g. depression, anxiety or compulsion, the respective stress symptoms have become dysfunctional.
+ADHD shows a very general activation/deactivation of the stress systems, whereby all ADHD symptoms would still be functional stress symptoms if they were the reaction to an adequate stressor (which does not exist in ADHD).
+In contrast, in the case of depression, anxiety or compulsion, for example, the respective stress symptoms have become dysfunctional.

 To illustrate that all ADHD symptoms are stress symptoms: